alicemq/LT-electricity-full-price-NordPool/README.md

 - ✅ **Secure production architecture** with frontend proxy routing
 - ✅ **Development-friendly setup** with hot-reload and debugging
 - ✅ **Interactive API documentation** with Swagger UI integration
+- ✅ **Simplified architecture** with integrated cron jobs and smart startup sync

 ---